malramsay64/phd-thesis/04_Machine_Learning/supervised_learning.md

 While Neural-Network algorithms are used for complex problems like image [@Krizhevsky2017] and speech recognition, [@Hinton2012] that doesn't mean they perform better for well defined tasks.
-In a study of neural network algorithms presented at top conferences,
+In a study of neural network algorithms,
 @Dacrema2019 find that six of the seven neural-network models they could reproduce were outperformed by a simpler nearest-neighbour or graph-based algorithm.
 While the remaining neural-network algorithm performed on par with the simpler algorithms.